3 min read

 Because to know true tenderness, joy, compassion, and peace, we must venture to the depths of our sorrow, face our shadows, and return with the knowledge we've encountered there.

-It's an enduring archetypical motive: the relationship between suffering and enlightenment, chaos and harmony—the notion of light following darkness and growth predicated by disintegration.
+It's an enduring archetypical motive: the relationship between suffering and enlightenment, chaos and harmony—light following darkness and growth predicated by disintegration.

 It's the eternal secret woven into the fabric of our great, enduring religious traditions—an organizing and re-organizing principle characterizing reality: death and destruction preceding rebirth.